kap70tomer/Marcus-Shop/README.md

 MySQL,DB stores the apps data as 'single source of truth'.

 Connected througth the back-end server,
-Implamented with Node.js and Exspress framework, allowing to chained middlewares, to build *REST api, where sensetive data and algorithem of the app is found.
+Implamented with Node.js and Exspress framework, allowing to chain middlewares, to build *REST api, where sensetive data and algorithem of the app is found.
 Seperated from the front-end.(clients side).